Jonathan F. Koffa: Legislature

 In the 2017 House of Representatives election, Koffa was elected to represent Grand Kru County's 2nd electoral district.
 He ran for election under the Liberty Party (LP) banner.
 He had previously served as chairman of the LP.
 In August 2018, Koffa switched party affiliation from the LP to the Coalition for Democratic Change (CDC).

 Leadership in the House of Representatives

 Koffa was first appointed to the chairmanship of the Judiciary Committee of the 54th National Legislature.
 He was a member of the Committee on Elections and Inauguration as well as the Committee on Human & Civil Rights.
 He was the acting chairperson of the Grand Kru Legislative Caucus at the 54th National Legislature.

 In January 2021, Koffa was elected as deputy speaker.
 In the 2023 election, Koffa was re-elected under the CDC banner.
 The CDC endorsed Koffa's run for speaker.
 In January 2024, Koffa was elected speaker by the House, defeating Richard Koon of the Unity Party by five votes.
+Koon was first elected speaker by the House on 21 November 2024, and he would serve in that position following his election.
+However the Supreme Court ruled his leadership to be illegal.
+Speaker Koffa resigned on 12 May 2025.
+Following Koffa's resignation, Koon was legitimately elected speaker on 13 May.